Voice to Text

 Free tier is real

 Clips up to 5 minutes are free, 3 per day.
-5-20 minutes cost 2✦, refunded automatically on failure.
+5-20 minute files are paid — exact price shown before you confirm — refunded automatically on failure.

 Frequently asked questions